 Nacogdoches police officer Josh Anders was moonlighting as a security guard on Wednesday April 19 after dispatchers received reports of ongoing criminal activity at an apartment complex near Cardinal Street, police say.

-Anders responded to the calls and approached a group of young women in the parking lot then requested assistance from on-duty officers, when several off the women refused his orders not to leave.
+Anders responded to the calls and approached a group of young women in the parking lot then requested assistance from on-duty officers, when he says several of the women refused his orders not to leave.

-Events unfold, as the video shows, and Anders eventually stated two of the women at the scene resisted arrest.
+After the incident, Anders eventually stated two of the women at the scene resisted his off-duty arrest.